spacewalkproject/spacewalk-wiki/RegisteringClients.md

 Registering Clients
 ===================

-## Instructions for registering client systems you wish to manage with Spacewalk 2.6.
+## Instructions for registering client systems you wish to manage with Spacewalk 2.7.

 > **Note: for previous versions of Spacewalk use following links**
+> - Spacewalk 2.6 instructions are available at [[RegisteringClients26]].
 > - Spacewalk 2.5 instructions are available at [[RegisteringClients25]].
 > - Spacewalk 2.4 instructions are available at [[RegisteringClients24]].
 > - Spacewalk 2.3 instructions are available at [[RegisteringClients23]].